gravitational/gravity/docs/5.x/monitoring.md

 # Cluster Monitoring

-Telekube Clusters come with a fully configured and customizable monitoring/alerting system by default.
+Gravity Clusters come with a fully configured and customizable monitoring/alerting system by default.
 This system consists of the following components: Heapster, InfluxDB, Grafana and Kapacitor.

 These components are automatically included into an Application Bundle built with `tele build` as a